yat-labs/yat-docs/yat-docs/docs/guides/1_overview.md

 Until devices and operating systems handle gendered emoji in a consistent and predictable way, it is much safer to leave all gendered emoji from the Yat list altogether.

+###  Similarity

+The male and female and gender-neutral versions of many emojis look awfully similar (compare 🚶🏼‍♀️ and 🚶🏼‍♂️).

+Country Flag emojis have the same problem (compare 🇮🇪, 🇨🇮, 🇮🇹, 🇬🇳 and 🇫🇷 or 🇹🇩, 🇧🇪 and 🇩🇪 and of course 🇦🇺 and 🇳🇿).
+It would be unfair to include _some_ country flags and not others, so we leave them all out.

+By the way, those flags are for Ireland, Ivory Coast, Italy, Guinea, France, Chad, Belgium, Germany, Australia and New Zealand.